Airfone

-Airfone was an air-ground radio active service developed by MCI and operated under the names Airfone, GTE Airfone, and Verizon Airfone.
-Airfone allowed passengers to make a phone call (later including data modem service) in-flight.
-Airfone handsets were often located in then back airliner seatbacks, with two handsets per row for 7-wide coach seating configurations, and more or less depending on the aircraft layout and fare class.
+Airfone was an air-ground radiotelephone service developed by MCI founder John D. Goeken, and operated under the names Airfone, GTE Airfone, and Verizon Airfone.
+Airfone allowed passengers to make telephone calls (later including data modem service) in-flight.
+Airfone handsets were often located in the middle airliner seatbacks, with two handsets per row for 6-wide coach seating configurations, and more or less depending on the aircraft layout and fare class.
 First class cabins typically had one handset per seat.
-Some planes had one or more bunkbed mounted phone stations with cordless handsets that the passengers could use, instead of the multiple wired handsets.
+Some planes had one or more bulkhead mounted phone stations with cordless handsets that the passengers could use, instead of the multiple wired handsets.
 Airfone phone calls were usually quite expensive compared to ground-based telephone calls, costing $3.99 per call and $4.99 per minute in 2006.

-The original Airfone main office and network operations center are located at 4972 Butterfield Rd, Oak Brook, Illinois.
+The original Airfone main office and network operations center are located at 2809 Butterfield Rd, Oak Brook, Illinois.
 The network operations center remains at this location.

-Bell Mobility used the Airfone technology on Air Canada airplanes, but branded its service as Skycal (no relation to the Verizon-owned paging firm of the same name).
+Bell Mobility used the Airfone technology on Air Canada flights, but branded its service as Skytel (no relation to the Verizon-owned paging firm of the same name).